a-stoyanov/coretx/README.md

 - *Example*: '$1$324dfdsg$WIrstQFASIpxo3yy4Xjg80'

 ### root_passwd_max_age
-String parameter which can be used to specify the root account password max age parameter in days as decimal.
+String parameter which can be used to specify the root account password max age parameter in days as integer.

 - *Default*: undef
 - *Example*: '90'

 ### root_passwd_min_age
-String parameter which can be used to specify the root account password min age parameter in days as decimal.
+String parameter which can be used to specify the root account password min age parameter in days as integer.

 - *Default*: undef
 - *Example*: '1'